Our Alaska cruise packing guide.

 - Lip balm

-In your stateroom you’ll find complimentary Penhaligon’s toiletries, including shampoo, conditioner and body wash.
-Additional toiletries and cosmetics are also available to purchase on board in the Queen’s Arcade and Royal Arcade.
+In your stateroom you’ll find complimentary Penhaligon’s toiletries, including shampoo, hand and body wash.
+Additional toiletries and cosmetics are also available to purchase on board Queen Elizabeth in the Royal Arcade, found on deck 3.

 What not to pack for a cruise.